brandonliu/ros/Student/student_tv.md

     #> fit_3  0.0       0.0
     #> fit_4 -2.8       4.2

-The prediction performance can not improved much by adding more predictors.
+The prediction performance can not be improved much by adding more predictors.
 Note that by observing more students it might be possible to learn regression coefficients for other predictors with sufficient small uncertainty so that predictions for new students could be improved.